Adversarial Robustness through Bias Variance Decomposition: A New Perspective for Federated Learning: Preliminaries

-\textbf{\em Output:} A trained model on the central server that is robust against adversarial perturbation. \end{definition} We would like to point out that our problem definition has the following properties: \begin{itemize}[leftmargin=*,noitemsep,nolistsep] \item {\bf Asymmetrical communication:} In our design, the asymmetrical communication between each client and server cloud is allowed: the server provides both global model parameters and limited training data to the clients; while each client uploads its local parameters back to the server. \item {\bf Data distribution:} In this paper, we assume that all training examples of the clients and the server follow the same data distribution.
-However, the experiments show that our proposed algorithm also achieves satisfactory performance in the non-IID setting, which is typical among personalized clients (e.g., users' mobile devices~\cite{hard2018federated}) producing the non-IID local data sets in real scenarios. \item {\bf Shared learning algorithm:} We assume that all the clients would use the identical model $f(\cdot)$, including model architectures as well as hyper-parameters (e.g., learning rate, local epochs, local batch size), which could be assigned by the central server. \end{itemize}
+We would like to point out that our problem definition has the following properties. {\em (1) Asymmetrical communication:} The asymmetrical communication between each client and server cloud is allowed: the server provides both global model parameters and limited shared data to the clients; while each client uploads its local model parameters back to the server.
+This implies that compared to standard federated learning, the communication cost might increase due to those shared data, but it enables the improvement of adversarial robustness in federated learning (see Subsection~\ref{sec:shared_samples} for more empirical analysis)\footnote{ We would like to leave the trade-off of communication cost and adversarial robustness as our future work.
+For example, asymmetrical communication can be device-dependent in real scenarios, by acquiring the transmitted data based on devices' storage and computational capacities.}. {\em (2) Data distribution:} All training examples on the clients and the server are assumed to follow the same data distribution.
+However, the experiments show that our proposed algorithm also achieves outstanding performance under the non-IID setting (see Subsection~\ref{sec:main_results}), which could be commonly seen among personalized clients in real scenarios. {\em (3) Shared learning algorithm:} All the clients are assumed to use the identical model $f(\cdot)$, including architectures as well as hyper-parameters (e.g., learning rate, local epochs, local batch size, etc.).